Research and studies on potent plant power.

 Four in ten cancers may be preventable—and diet plays a huge role in reducing—or increasing—the risk.1 Not surprisingly, fruits and vegetables contribute to risk reduction.

 Also not surprisingly, sugary drinks, fast food, and bacon do just the opposite.
-For cancer prevention, the World Cancer Research Fund/American Institute for Cancer Research recommends eating at least five servings of a variety of non-starchy vegetables and/or fruits every day.2 A recent report concluded that fruits and vegetables are particularly effective in preventing mouth, pharynx and larynx, oesophagus and stomach, and lung cancers.3
+For cancer prevention, the World Cancer Research Fund/American Institute for Cancer Research recommends eating at least five servings of a variety of non-starchy vegetables and/or fruits every day.2 A recent report concluded that fruits and vegetables are particularly effective in preventing mouth, pharynx and larynx, esophagus and stomach, and lung cancers.3

 Studies involving patients who were taking dietary supplements in place of fruits and vegetables ended early due to a high mortality rate among the supplement users.
 Researchers concluded that dietary supplements (vitamin supplementation) do not have the same positive effects as eating real fruits and vegetables.
 Balance of Nature is real, whole fruits and vegetables!